intel/gstreamer-media-SDK/README.md

 Newer platforms such as Skylake and Kabylake have added video codec support such as HEVC decode / encode and VP9 decode, but are disabled by default to maximize compatibility with older systems such as Baytrail and Haswell.
-To enable these features such VP9 decode support, from your build dir:
+To enable these features such as HEVC encode support, from your build dir:

-	mesonconf -DUSE_VP9_DECODER=true
+	mesonconf -DMFX_H265_ENCODER=true

 For a list of more options when configuring the build, refer to the meson_options.txt file inside the source directory or run mesonconf inside the build directory.